 How to Grow Your Own Herbs

 If you want to take your cooking to the next level, fresh herbs are the right choice.
 There are so many fresh herbs that can be used to zip up your food.
+It is also fun to grow your own.

-Whether it is cilantro for a salad, mint in a beautiful pesto or a muddling of fresh basil in a lemonade or cocktail, fresh herbs are a great way to increase the flavour profile of any dish.
+Whether it is cilantro for a salad, mint in a beautiful pesto or a muddling of fresh basil in a lemonade or cocktail, fresh herbs are a great way to increase the flavor profile of any dish.
 The cost of them though can be quite alarming so I am showing you today How to Grow Your Own Herbs.

 Having fresh herbs at your fingertips isn’t as difficult as it may seem.
 Growing your own herbs is a great way to ensure that you always have that freshness to add to any of your dishes.